-WHEREAS, this condition has led to a reliance on "cash only" models that involve the transportation of large sums of paper money through cities, increase the risks of theft crimes and tax evasion, and deny large groups of business owners the capital needed to enter the market; and
+WHEREAS, this condition has led to a reliance on "cash only" models that involve the transportation of large sums of paper money through cities, increasing the risks of theft crimes and tax evasion, and denying large groups of business owners the capital needed to enter the market; and

-WHEREAS, the federal government has rescinded guidance that previously provided a minimal level of confidence for financial institutions looking to provide services to this growing industry, causing Congress to introduce and pass legislation to try to tackle this issue.
+WHEREAS, the U.S. Department of Justice has rescinded guidance that previously provided a minimal level of confidence for financial institutions looking to provide services to this growing industry, causing Congress to introduce and pass legislation in the U.S. House of Representatives to try to tackle this issue; and

-WHEREAS, On April 19, 2021, the House of Representatives passed H.R.
+WHEREAS, on April 19, 2021, the House of Representatives passed H.R.
 1996, the Secure and Fair Enforcement (SAFE) Banking Act of 2021.
 The bill would allow marijuana-related businesses in states with some form of legalized marijuana and strict regulatory structures to access the banking system.
-The bill passed with overwhelming, bipartisan support by a vote of 321 to 101, including 106 Republicans.
+The bill passed with overwhelming, bipartisan support by a vote of 321 to 101, including 106 Republicans; and

-WHEREAS, On March 23, 2021, Senators Jeff Merkley (D-Ore) and Steve Daines (R-Mont.) introduced the SAFE Banking Act in the Senate with nearly a third of the chamber supporting the bill.
+WHEREAS, on March 23, 2021, Senators Jeff Merkley (D-Ore) and Steve Daines (R-Mont.) introduced the SAFE Banking Act in the Senate with nearly a third of the chamber supporting the bill.

-NOW, THEREFORE, BE IT RESOLVED that, while it takes no stance on state-by-state efforts to legalize or prohibit any form of cannabis, NLCthe National League of Cities-urges the federal government to resolve the conflict between state and federal cannabis laws, and to provide guidance to financial institutions that results in the cannabis market having access to the federally regulated banking system.
+NOW, THEREFORE, BE IT RESOLVED that the National League of Cities urges the federal government to remove cannabis from Schedule I of the Controlled Substances Act and provide guidance to financial institutions that results in the cannabis market having access to the federally regulated banking system, such guidance to include the United States Senate to pass the SAFE Banking Act and the President of the United States of America to sign the bill into law.